 Your balcony can be one of the most underutilized spaces in your apartment.
 It can be so much more than just a small two-person dining table and chairs.
 You can treat it more like an extension of your living space to the outdoors.
 Even if your balcony is small, you can do that can give it the illusion that it’s bigger while also making it your own outdoor oasis.
-Here are some apartment patio ideas to utilize your small space!
+Here are some apartment patio ideas to utilize your small spaces!
 Of course, with all the following ideas, it’s best to refer to your lease or talk to management to make sure your changes are allowed.

 A beautiful outdoor rug, or a few rugs, can give the illusion that your space is much bigger than it actually is.
 Particularly a patterned or striped rug can help draw the eye out towards the edges making the floor seem bigger.
-Only use rugs outside that are made of synthetic material like polypropylene as they will be more resistant to rain and can be easily cleaned off with soap and water.
+Only use outdoor rugs that are made of synthetic material like polypropylene as they will be more resistant to rain and can be easily cleaned off with soap and water.
 Putting an indoor rug outside can ruin the fabric, grow mold, or even ruin your balcony floor.
 You can find some great outdoor rugs online or at your local hardware store.

-Installing artificial grass on your balcony can be a fun way to make yourself a little “yard” oasis.
+Installing artificial grass on your balcony or outdoor spaces can be a fun way to make yourself a little “yard” oasis.
 It can be really easy to cut to size, plus you can still put your furniture and rugs on top.
 If you live in a big city and don’t want to venture to the park, you can have your very own “grass” to walk around on right outside your door.

 For a little added privacy or some relief from the sun’s heat, you can install sun shades or outdoor curtains.
 Similar to outdoor rugs, curtains can be made of a material that will be water-resistant and safe to put out in the elements.
 Sunshades are a great way to get some privacy on your balcony without losing the view.
 If you are unable to install anything on the balcony, one workaround is zip-tying your sun shades to your balcony posts.
 They won’t be as functional, but you can still get the privacy and some shade from the sun.